update July 26, 2021

-So far I have a week old birthday letter that needs to be mailed, weekly blog posts that should be published, more clothes to fold and on and on.
+So far, I have a week-old birthday letter that needs to be mailed, weekly blog posts that should be published, more clothes to fold, and on and on.

 But they are many things I have learned during this tiring, unmotivated, undriven time in my life as a working mom.

-As a working mom, my challenge involves getting the kids out the house on time in the morning so that I can make the 7:42 train.
+As a working mom, my challenge involves getting the kids out of the house on time in the morning so that I can make the 7:42 train.
 If I make it to the train, then I can make it to work before 9 am.

-I have a morning routine and night routine that worked like a charm until the summer set in, and I fell off schedule.
+I have a morning routine and night routine that worked like a charm until the summer set in, and I fell off the schedule.
 So one thing I must do is regroup and get back into a productive working mom routine.

-Things that help combat the limited drive is to add it to your schedule and give yourself a timeframe.
+Things that help combat the limited drive are to add it to your schedule and give yourself a timeframe.
 So, for instance, set your alarm for 5 mins to get up so you can brain dump and organize your to-do list.

 You know when you have so much to do that you end up doing nothing.